top of page

 1. Sleep Past 7 AM — Every Single Day

-Think of it: Waking at 5-6 AM = jumping into flooding river.
-Waking at 7 AM = waiting until flood passes.
+Think of it this way: Waking at 5-6 AM is like jumping into a flooding river.
+Waking at 7 AM is waiting until the flood passes.

 "I wake naturally at 6 AM!"

-You're in sympathetic dominance.
-After 2-4 weeks staying in bed until 7 AM, your body will retrain.
-Yes, you'll feel MORE tired at first — that's your body finally allowed to rest instead of running on adrenaline.
+If that’s you, it means you’re in sympathetic dominance.
+After 2-4 weeks of staying in bed until 7 AM, your body will retrain.
+Yes, you might feel more tired at first — that’s your body finally allowed to rest instead of running on adrenaline.

 The 88-year-old woman slept past 10 AM.
 Her sleep timing was excellent.
 But she still had two crises.
 Why?
 Sleep alone isn't enough.